Res-NeoTech/nexodus/README.md

 - **Chatting**: Real-time conversation with AI.
 - **History**: View and manage chat history(not completely implemented yet).
 - **Markdown Processing**: Support for Markdown formatting in chat messages.
+- **Code highlighting**: Detects and highlights almost any programming language syntax.

 ## Technologies